anti cult movement

 Scientologist and Anti-Scientologist alike can not think.
 They are both too militantly tribal to be able to think rationally.
 Here’s how.

-pete griffiths ex-Scientologist
+pete griffiths ex-scientologist

 Thinking the Worst of Yourself as a Scientologist